 Travel requirements: Due to COVID-19 the Faculty of Arts and Social Sciences has extended the deadline for successful recipients to complete their travel to 31 December 2021.

 Successful recipients will need to refer to their scholarship offer letter for further details.

 This scholarship was established in 1992 from a donation by the family of the late Mr. Hsiao Tsung-mou, the former general manager of the World Book Company, Taiwan.

 This scholarship assists students to undertake advanced training at a Chinese University and/or collect research material in China or Taiwan for their honours thesis.

 a.
-The Scholarship is valued at $1,500 and is for tenable six months only.
+The Scholarship is valued at $5,000 and is tenable for six months only.

 b.
 The Scholarship value will be paid as a one off payment after census date.

-c.
-Deferral of the Scholarship is not permitted without the prior permission of Dean of the Faculty of Arts and Social Sciences and it is not transferable to another University school, faculty or university.
+d.
+Deferral of the Scholarship is not permitted without the prior permission of Head of School of Languages and Cultures and it is not transferable to another faculty or university.

 a.
 To continue receipt of the Scholarship, the recipient must maintain satisfactory academic performance.

 a.
 The Scholarship will be terminated if the recipient: